 Thank you for reading. 감사합니다 –It’s thank you in Korean.

-감사합니다 (Thank you) for your question, and feel free to let us know if you have any more questions.
+Thank you for reaching out, and don't hesitate to ask if you have any more questions.

 Team KoreanClass101.com